ekpo-d/FCCLAGOS-website/README.md

 and are based in Nigeria (preferably Lagos), do the following:

 1. Join Our [Facebook Group](https://www.facebook.com/groups/free.code.camp.lagos/)
-2. Introduce Yourself
+2. Introduce Yourself i am a web developer and designer , i am from india
-3. Share Your GitHub Username
+3. Share Your GitHub Username abhishek-singh-tomar